 This policy is fully supported by senior management (The Board at the DNA).

-The effectiveness of this policy and associated arrangements will be reviewed annually under the direct supervision of the Chief Executive.
+The effectiveness of this policy and associated arrangements will be reviewed annually under the direct supervision of the Chief Executive/MD, to ensure alignment with current GDC guidelines and educational best practices.

 LAST REVIEWED